trng/dstcmdlauncher/README.md

 ## Advanced usage
+#### Shortcuts to different folders
 Create empty folder.
 Create shortcut to `StartDSTwithParams.cmd` within this folder.
 Edit shortcut and set working dir to this folder.
 Run `StartDSTwithParams.cmd` via shortcut.
 All necessary files/folders will be created within this folder.

-Also - you can specify config file name in the command line via shortcut (for example - on desktop).
+Also - you can specify config file name in the script's command line via shortcut (for example - on desktop).

 With different configs/folders you can run multiple dst servers on one computer.
 Only one copy of `StartDSTwithParams.cmd` and templates folders needed.

+#### Lua interpreter
+If your system has Lua interpreter - add path to it in %PATH% environment variable.
+Lua interpreter can be used for auto-generate dedicated_server_mods_setup.lua (based on modoverrides.lua).
+Also - you can put lua executable (with library) to working directory.
+Or fill LUA_exe_full_path in the config file.

+*Lua interpreter can be downloaded for free (one of lightweight lua interpreter is also on github).*